 Some brethren (male and female) got caught up in the "women's lib" movement in the 1970s and began applying some of its demands to the church.
 Accordingly, an increasing number of them are working to thrust women into church leadership roles not authorized by the Gospel.
-Some congregations began using women at the Lord's Table and to lead prayers in mixed assemblies a few years ago.
+Some congregations are already using women at the Lord's Table and to lead prayers.
 Some have appointed them as deaconesses while others have announced their agenda to eventually appoint them as elders ("eldresses"?) and put them in the pulpit.